naganandy/G-MPNN-R/README.md

 ### Model Usage:

-- To start training and testing run:
+- To start training and testing, go to GMPNN or MPNNR folder and run:

   ```shell
   python gmpnn.py --data WP-IND --agg max --log True